 As hosted by Leslie Jones (who did a just-okay job), the BET Awards were held last night (June 26, 2017) at the Microsoft Theater in Los Angeles.
 The night was full of great performances with show opener Bruno Mars and Xscape providing the event’s most entertaining performances.
 French Montana and Swae Lee’s performance of “Unforgettable” was also noteworthy because it included an appearance by some of the Ugandan dancers who appeared in the music video.

-In addition to music, Michelle Obama also appeared, on video anyway, to congratulate Chance the Rapper on his humanitarian award, a moment that made our hearts ache, reminding us how badly we miss having her in the White House.
+In addition to music, Michelle Obama also appeared, on video anyway, to congratulate Chance the Rapper on his humanitarian award, a moment that made our hearts hurt, a reminder of how badly we miss having her in the White House.

 Following the show, there was also a dust up between Migos and Chris Brown’s crew.